Export your AiM data as CSV

 - Connect your AiM logger to your computer via USB or Wi-Fi

-- Open Race Studio 3
+- Launch Race Studio 3

-Step 2 — Export as CSV
+Step 2 — Export as RaceStudio 2 CSV

 - Choose a location and save the